ofgulban/slowest-particle-simulator-on-earth/README.md

 ```
 convert -delay 1 -loop 0 /path/to/export/*.png out.gif
 ```

-You can change `-delay` parameters to make your gif faster or slower.
+You can change `-delay` parameter to make your gif faster or slower.

 Alternatively, you can also create a movie rather than a gif:
 ```